Complexity and Simplicity

 I appreciate simple guidelines (The Five Basics).
 Information unfettered by the confusions of complexity, makes for easy reading and easily identifiable areas to address.
 Whether its gratitude, forgiveness, mindfulness, or close relationships, they all give richness to our lives.
 But simplified information, distributed to the masses has inherent limitations.

 "Often the complex reality must be tempered, reconfigured into to smaller bites of information that pushes us forward, providing a sense of certainty.
-The unencumbered statement of peace, joy or encouragement, we seek to soothe our soul must be delivered in purity."

 Social mediums, such as facebook, are well-suited for these short and sweet boosts.
 We are more apt to accept simplicity over more weightier matters.
 As Francis Bacon suggested, the river of general acceptance is more likely to carry those things which are “light and swollen” and “drowns things weighty and solid.”